 The Equity Fund's objective is to seek to provide its shareholders with long-term total return.
-The Fund may invest in equity securities of companies of any capitalization, but under normal circumstances, the Fund primarily invests in mid- and large-capitalization U.S. companies.
-Under normal circumstances, at least 80% of the Fund's assets will be invested in equity securities and related investments with similar economic characteristics.
+The Fund may invest in equity securities of companies of any capitalization, but under normal circumstances, the Fund primarily invests in midand large-capitalization U.S. companies.
+Under normal circumstances, at least 80% of the Fund's net assets (plus the amount of borrowings, if any, for investment purposes) will be invested in equity securities and related investments with similar economic characteristics, including derivative instruments such as futures and options.
 The Fund may also invest in companies organized or traded outside the U.S.

 The International Opportunities Fund's objective is to seek to provide its shareholders with long-term total return.
 The Fund may invest in equity securities issued by companies of any market capitalization located throughout the world, but under normal circumstances, will invest primarily in securities of mid-and large-capitalization companies tied economically to developed market countries throughout the world, other than the U.S. and Canada.
 For purposes of the Fund's investment policies, equity securities include common stocks, depositary receipts, warrants, rights and preferred shares.
 Under normal circumstances, the Fund's investments will be tied economically to at least 10 different countries, other than the U.S. and Canada but not more than 15% of the Fund's net assets will be invested in securities of issuers tied economically to the U.S., Canada, and emerging markets.

 The Fund may have significant exposure to any region, country or sector at any time.

 The Sustainable Solutions Fund's objective is to seek to provide its shareholders with long-term total return.
 The Fund may invest in equity securities issued by companies of any market capitalization located throughout the world.
 For purposes of the Fund's investment policies, equity securities include common stocks, depositary receipts, warrants, rights, and preferred shares.
 The Fund's investments are not constrained by benchmark weightings in regions, countries, or sectors.
+Under normal circumstances, the Fund invests at least 80% of its net assets (plus the amount of borrowings, if any, for investment purposes) in securities of companies that demonstrate a commitment to sustainability solutions.
 The Fund may have significant exposure to any region, country or sector at any time.
 The Fund may invest in fewer than 50 securities.

 The International Equity Fund's objective is to seek to provide its shareholders with long-term total return.
 The Fund may invest in equity securities of companies of any capitalization located in Europe, the Asia-Pacific region, and throughout the rest of the world, but under normal circumstances, the Fund primarily invests in mid- and large-capitalization companies tied economically to developed market countries located in Europe, the Asia-Pacific region, and throughout the rest of the world.
-The Fund's investments will normally be tied economically to at least 10 different countries other than the U.S. and at least 40% of the Fund's assets will be invested in companies tied economically to countries outside the U.S. Under normal circumstances, at least 80% of the Fund's assets will be invested in equity securities and related investments with similar economic characteristics.
+The Fund's investments will normally be tied economically to at least 10 different countries other than the U.S. and at least 40% of the Fund's assets will be invested in companies tied economically to countries outside the U.S. Under normal circumstances, at least 80% of the Fund's net assets (plus the amount of borrowings, if any, for investment purposes) will be invested in equity securities and related investments with similar economic characteristics, including derivative instruments such as futures and options.
 The Fund may invest up to 10% of its assets in securities of issuers tied economically to emerging market countries.